 They are referred to as rhododendrons or azaleas depending on the number of stamens each flower has.
-These evergreen or deciduous shrubs are known to flower in spring and summer.
+These evergreen or deciduous shrubs are known to flower during spring and summer.
 They offer colorful splashes throughout many landscapes.
-They are not known to flower in the winter but if the weather is right you may see some unexpected blossoms on these reblooming beauties.

 Commonly seen flowering in yards or along fence-ways or small state roads in the South.
 There are many color options when buying your new azalea shrub.

 Azalea shrubs can grow to many shapes and sizes.
 The tallest one we offer is the Formosa Azalea and George Tabor that can grow up to 6-8 feet tall.
 Looking for a specific azalea variety?
 Contact us!
 We may be able to find this for you.
 We even have some dwarf azalea varieties such as the Red Ruffles.